-- Pupils are expected to behave in a responsible manner having due regard for the safety and welfare of others - At all times they are expected to be courteous, considerate and co-operative. - Pupils must never act in any manner likely to bring discredit upon themselves or the good reputation of the school. - Pupils are to treat others (students, staff, parents, visitors) as they wish to be treated themselves.
+- Pupils are expected to behave in a responsible manner having due regard for the safety and welfare of others - At all times they are expected to be courteous, considerate and co-operative. - Pupils must never act in any manner likely to bring discredit upon themselves or the good reputation of the school. - It is students' individual responsibility to ensure that all work submitted during the course of their studies is academically honest. - Pupils are to treat others (students, staff, parents, visitors) as they wish to be treated themselves.
 Behaviour which stigmatises others or is the result of discrimination will not be tolerated. - The school has a zero-tolerance policy with respect to illegal substances and weapons. - These rules on conduct apply in school; while on the journey to or from school; while involved in any school-organised or school-related activity; when wearing school uniform; when in some other way identifiable as a pupil at the school. - Students must adhere to the two IT Acceptable Use Policies ('general' and 'remote learning'), visible on the website and on each year group Google Classroom.